-This easy cranberry sauce uses cinnamon and oranges to give it a flavor upgrade and bring in that fresh-factor you want at the table.
+This recipe uses cinnamon and oranges to give it a additional flavor and bring in that fresh-factor you want at the table.

-Another amazing benefit of creating the best cranberry sauce recipe in your own home is that you can look forward to any of the leftovers or you can hear your dinner guests ask what you did to it (like it’s some sort of hushed secret).
+Another amazing benefit of creating the best recipe in your own home is that you can look forward to the leftovers or you can hear your dinner guests ask where did you get it because it’s delicious!

 Assuming that you even have any of this fresh cranberry sauce leftover after dinner, you can use it in my cranberry brie bites to create an amazing appetizer.